 Hiking & skinning Vail Mountain: a message from USFS and Ski Patrol

-As opening day approaches Nov.
-22, more and more people are strapping on their skins and snowshoes and heading up the mountain.
+With over 3ft of new snow this week and opening day approaching Nov.
+21, more and more people are strapping on their skins and snowshoes and heading up the mountain.
 Your cooperation with Vail Ski Patrol and U.S. Forest Service’s guidelines for safely skinning and hiking up Vail Mountain are what make the opportunity possible.

 If a sign says restricted, there’s a reason.
 Whether snowmaking has laid a series of hoses, construction is underway or the snow is just not ready for skiers and riders, for your own safety we ask that you stay out of closed sections of the mountain.